How your purpose can help guide you and your money decisions

 Bright Dickson (01:57):

-I do, and I would do it if I didn't, 'cause I, you know, I love this topic and, you know, let me throw those compliments right back at you, Brian.
-You're so amazing at empowering people to connect their financial habits to their values and vice versa, and I think that plugs right in to what we're gonna talk about around purpose.
+I do, and I would do it if I didn't because I love this topic.
+Let me throw those compliments right back at you, Brian.
+You're so amazing at empowering people to connect their financial habits to their values and vice versa, and I think that plugs right in to what we're going to talk about around purpose.

 Brian Ford (02:17):